yhwh/node-qt/README.md

-## Getting started
+## Building

-### Building
+### Mac

 There is no need to install Qt - the necessary binaries are bundled in `deps/`.
-(Currently only Mac OS X is supported, but with minor work other platforms can be added).
-The dependencies are the same as Node's addon build tool [node-gyp](http://github.com/TooTallNate/node-gyp).
+Since node-gyp is used for building addons, you will need its dependencies (Python, Make, and GCC).

 From the node-qt project dir, run: